LauraO90/MadaGuide/README.md

 ### Colour Scheme ###

 The colour scheme for MadaGuide is mostly neutral to ensure readability and accessibility, with pops of colour used to reflect the colours of the Madagascar flag.
-The red and green colours of the Madagascar flag can be overpowering and their use has therefore been limited to splashes of colour to draw attention to certain features such as a call to action (CTA).CSS variables were used to avoid repetition and enhance maintainability.
+The red and green colours of the Madagascar flag can be overpowering and their use has therefore been limited to splashes of colour to draw attention to certain features such as a call to action (CTA).
+CSS variables were used to avoid repetition and enhance maintainability.

 Colours used: